-Luke Scicluna works in the student recruitment team at La Trobe University, and while he recognises the benefits of getting a great ATAR score, he doesn’t see it as the be-all and end-all.
+Fiona Kelleher works in the student recruitment team at La Trobe University, and while she recognises the benefits of getting a great ATAR score, she doesn’t see it as the be-all and end-all.

-While it can be incredibly deflating to miss out on the course you had set your hopes on, it’s important to have a plan B in place, well before you get your results.
+While it can be incredibly deflating to miss out on the course you had set your hopes on, it’s important to have a plan B in place.

 What’s your plan B?

-‘If you can’t get in the first instance there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream course,’ says Luke.
+‘If you can’t get in the first instance, there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream career,’ says Fiona.

 ‘There are plenty of examples of students who might not have been able to enrol directly in the degree they were gunning for originally, but eventually find their way in.’